dgcamacho/so2021/README.md

   - Avoid constructs that have been superseded by better alternatives in the lecture
   - Declare variables and references as `const` where it is possible
   - Separate interface and implementation by correctly using public and private
-  - Use exceptions instead of asserts / aborts and smart pointers instead of raw pointers once the lecture has introduced them
+  - Use smart pointers instead of raw pointers once the lecture has introduced them

 See [Google C++ Style Guide](http://google.github.io/styleguide/cppguide.html) for more rules and guidelines on the coding style.
 Also, see the